 PhantomJS is required for the following scheduling options:

-- For dashboards, schedules using the PDF or inline image formats.
+- For dashboards, schedules using the PDF or Visualization formats.

-- For Looks, schedules using the inline visualizations (charts) format.
+- For Looks, schedules using the Visualization format.

-Looker lets you choose several destination options for scheduling data delivery.
-The scheduling options are different for each type of delivery destination, so please click the link for the specific delivery destination you want:
+Looker offers several destination options for data deliveries.
+The scheduling options are different for each delivery destination, so please click the link for the specific delivery destination you want: